vedph/gve-doc/model/snapshot.md

 ### Chain Operations

-In this model, operations are the core of the snapshot's representation: they represent the formal language used by scholars to describe their reconstruction about the transformations of a given text; the "recipe" to build all alterations starting from a base text.
+In this model, operations are the core of the snapshot's representation: they represent the formal language used by scholars to describe their reconstruction about the transformations of a given text; the **recipe** to build all alterations starting from a base text.
 Then, these alterations are just computed by the system.

+The manuscript provides all the ingredients for building text, all displayed at the same time on the same table.
+It's up to scholarly interpretation to reconstruct a recipe (=a sequence of operations) for handling them in the best way to represent the text making process behind all its alternative alterations.

+This model always includes all the ingredients, as we want to fully represent our data at the snapshot level.
+We do not want any of our interpretations to have destructive effects on our data: just like the snapshot presents all the ingredients mixed together, we want to collect and preserve all of them as distinct entities.
+This will not only ensure that our model fully represents our data; but also that we can add as many interpretations as we want on top of them, or even allow others use the same data to come out with their own interpretations.
+So, the chain here represents a model which allows scholars to define a recipe for combining ingredients to get any number of distinct text versions, while still containing all the ingredients in the same box.
+In a sense, if you think of a text as a string (a linear sequence of) characters, it is like getting a _time-enabled string_, i.e. a single data structure with the ability of representing not just a single sequence, but many different ones, all within the same box.

 This role of operations as a core interpretative device has important consequences for their design: